-What is Price Optimization ?
+What is price optimization ?

 Price is not set by the market or by customers.
 It is a fundamental management decision.
 So how can you determine the optimal price for every sale transaction?